grinnell-cs/csc151-dh/_eboards/eboard05-1.md

 at the keyboard for A problems.
 Partner B should be at the keyboard for B problems.

-Make sure to grab the `procedures.rkt` file and put it into DrRacket.
+Make sure to grab the `???.rkt` file and put it into DrRacket.
 All the instructions are in the file.

 If you don't finish in time, either (a) set up a time to meet with your